Skip to main content

 The legacy fund is investing around £20m into ensuring that locally-led projects across the region can benefit from the legacy of the Commonwealth Games.

-There will be three main routes to access funding:
+There are three main routes to access funding:

 Inclusive Communities Grants Programme